 If you need another reason why DRM does not make sense whatsoever read on.
-The PC version of Gears of WAR apparently has a expiration system build in that ran out on January 28, 2009.
-That’s right.
-If you legally bought the game you cannot play it anymore because the digital certificate expired.
+The PC version of Gears of WAR apparently had am expiration system built-in to the game client that ran out on January 28, 2009.
+That's right.
+If you legally bought the game you were not able to play it anymore because of the expiration of the digital certificate.
 Does it make sense to specify an expiration date?
-Not really unless you would not sell but make the games available for rent.
+Not really unless you rented the game to PC gamers instead of selling it to them.

-Probably as disturbing is the fact that it is possible to overcome the problem by changing the date of the system to one prior to January 28.
-If this was supposed to be some kind of protection it was more than useless considering that the system data is checked for the data and not some server on the Internet.
+Probably as disturbing is the fact that it is possible to overcome the problem by changing the date of the system to a date before January 28.
+If this was supposed to be some kind of protection it was more than useless considering that the system date is used to check whether the certificate has expired or not and not the actual date and time.

 It does look more like a blunder of someone forgetting to renew the certificate for the game.
 That again leaves the question unanswered why the game needs a certificate in first place.